tpo/little_shell_scripts/README.md

 Here's the --help for each shell script:

+### 7ze

+	usage: 7ze file [archive.zip]

+	    Add 'file' to AES256 enctrypted archive.
+	    If the name of the archive is not given then 'file.zip' will be used as archive name.

+	    Archive with file encrypted in this way should be compatible with windows.

+	    7ze will ask for the password.
 ### bash_aliases

 	These bash_aliases need to be called from ~/.bashrc or similar like this: